Wayne Corporation: Fate of the factory

 The former Wayne Corporation plant, after standing idle for a number of years, was purchased by a group of investors in 2005 with the intention of using the plant and surrounding property for a business park.
 The investors intended to use the large plant to house a number of smaller companies, rather than looking for a single, large corporation.
 At the end of 2006, the property along Interstate 70 was becoming re-utilized for a number of retail and industrial enterprises.
-Included was construction of new retail businesses such as restaurants and service stations near the busy Interstate highway exit which had been known for over 25 years for the massive bus factory and acres of yellow school buses and chassis of Wayne Corporation.